Last updated September 23, 2024

 My number one recommendation for changing up your workout routine has little to do with efficiency.
 It has everything to do with keeping consistent.
 When you enjoy what you’re doing for fitness, you’re more likely to stick with it.

 Compare this to getting bored with exercise, where you’re more prone to give up the habit after day 21 into the new year.
-Mendez wholeheartedly agrees, “Keep in mind your muscles need a new stimulus, challenge and adaptation in order to grow.
+Mendez wholeheartedly agrees, “Keep in mind your muscles need a new stimulus, challenge and adaptation to grow.
 You’ll want to change your program up after 4-6 weeks.
 This will allow your body to grow efficiently.”

 Try a new class, incorporate a new machine, join a group or enroll with a partner.
-Actually, why don’t you sign up for an app that lets you take fitness routines with you no matter where you are in the world.
+Actually, why don’t you sign up for an app that lets you take fitness routines with you no matter where you are in the world?
 This is ideal especially if you’re a frequent traveler and would like to stick with your healthy lifestyle habit of a daily yoga or fitness routine.

 10. Running is terrible for your knees